ETTOTW/Herobrine/docs/final.md

 **Random Action**

 We use random actions to be the baseline of the q-learning algorithm.
-It simply chooses one of the 6 actions each state.
+It simply chooses one of the 6 actions at each state.

 **Dijkstra’s Algorithm**